Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Methodology

 \subsubsection{Training stages of \rlft}

 We propose a two-stage training pipeline for the above-mentioned language model policy.
 An illustration is shown in \Cref{fig:rlft}.

 \paragraph{Stage 1.
-Supervised fine-tuning (SFT).} The tasks included in this work all require instruction-following to a certain degree: for any valid state $s$, the generated action $a$ should follow an instructed format.
-For example, the output should contain a paragraph of reasoning before the decision of an action, with two parts separated by a special token.
+Supervised fine-tuning (SFT).} The tasks included in this work all require the instruction-following capability to a certain degree: for any valid state $s$, the generated action $a$ should follow an instructed format.
+For example, the model should output a paragraph reflecting on previous decisions before making the next action, with two parts separated by a special token.
 For these tasks, we fine-tune LMs with a dataset $\cD$ comprised of strings which follow the instruction.
 This process only calculates losses on the completion part.

 \paragraph{Stage 2.
 Reinforcement learning fine-tuning (RLFT).} We use reinforcement learning to fine-tune a pretrained language model $\pi_{\theta_0}$, which can either be a publicly available LM or the one after SFT.
 This stage proceeds in $T$ update steps.
-In step $t \in \{0, 1, \ldots, T - 1\}$, we use $\pi_{\theta_t}$ to sample $B$ trajectories from the environment without gradient, estimate $Q$-functions for each step, then perform updates using the policy optimization algorithm in the reversed order in trajectories.
+In step $t \in \{0, 1, \ldots, T - 1\}$, we use $\pi_{\theta_t}$ to sample a batch of $B$ trajectories from the environment, estimate $Q$-functions for each step, then perform updates using the policy optimization algorithm.